What you need to succeed at Williamsburg

 - Technology issues are inevitable.
 Every student encounters glitches with technology or makes mistakes from time to time.
 The most successful students are those who aren’t frazzled by tech issues and learn how to prevent them next time around.
 These things just come with the territory when you’re attending an online school!

 It can be intimidating if you haven’t used our systems before.
 But don’t worry!
 They are simple to use.
 We are available by phone or email if you need some extra help getting into SIS or Canvas or registering for classes.
-If you need help with specific hardware or software (e.g., Microsoft Word, Blackboard, etc), please contact the appropriate company support team.
-See below for in depth explanations and instructions on the software we use, hardware required, and support materials if something doesn’t work!
+If you need help with specific hardware or software (e.g., Microsoft Word, Zoom, etc), please contact the appropriate company support team.
+See below for in-depth explanations and instructions on the software we use, the hardware required, and support materials if something doesn’t work!

 - Personal computer and software––needed by each student

 - Student Information Services (SIS)––the online system parents use to create an account with us, register for courses, view snapshots of their student’s academic progress, and access transcripts and grades for completed courses.
-Parents create their own SIS accounts first (both parents must create an account), then add students individually
+One or both parents create their own SIS accounts first, then add students individually

 - Canvas––our learning management system (LMS).
 It’s where students will receive and submit assignments, complete some of their studies, collaborate with classmates, and access their course syllabi and assignments